xycabcd/lsfile/README.txt

 run shell without exit (beta)

-Please help me add these features if you can: make it show things like "less"
+Please help me add these features if you can: make it show things like "less" (full screen)

 depends:
 macOS, "open" command